National Hydration Day

 Celebrating National Hydration Day

-National Hydration Day is a good holiday to learn more about hydration and dehydration and implement those findings into your daily life.
-Everyone wants to make sure that they hydrate themselves properly and don’t overdo it or under-do it.
+National Hydration Day is an excellent opportunity to learn more about hydration and dehydration and to implement those findings into your daily life.
+Everyone wants to ensure that they hydrate properly and don’t overdo or underdo it.
 And while you’re celebrating this holiday, be sure to use the hashtag #NationalHydrationDay to spread the word about how proper hydration can lead to a healthier life.

 When is it?